michaelhush/M-LOOP/doc/source/install.rst

 To test your M-LOOP installation use the command::

-   python setup.py pytest
+   python setup.py test

 In the M-LOOP source code directory.
-The tests should take around three minutes to complete.
-If you find a error please consider contributing to the project by reporting a bug on the github.
+The tests should take around five minutes to complete.
+If you find a error please consider :ref:`sec-contributing` to the project and report a bug on the `github <https://github.com/michaelhush/M-LOOP>`_.

 Documentation
 -------------